Authentic Texas Chili

 Texas Chili

 Texas chili, also called Texas red or a bowl of red, is a stew of slow-cooked chunks of beef in chiles and spices.
 It’s well known that this is a chili served without beans unless they are on the side.
-In addition, you may also see this called chili con carne, but in my opinion, this is a more complex version of that.
+You might also hear this called chili con carne, but in my opinion, my Texas chili recipe takes things a step further with deeper, more complex flavors, and I’ll explain exactly why!

 The most legitimate story of Texas chili comes from San Antonio during the mid-1800s when some business ladies sold a dish of beef and chiles, which coined them the name the chili queens.
 It immediately caught on and spread through Texas during cattle drives, becoming a staple on chuck wagons.
 It has been popular ever since, no matter the variation.